dita-daystaruni/dita-website-frontend/README.md

 # dita-website-frontend
 This is the official dita website frontend repository.
-Written with the react stack
+Written with the react stack.